 The proprietary name ‘Primera’ designates Tolosa’s tête de cuvée.
 An attempt to make the best pinot noir of the vintage.
 The foundation is cherry-picked barrels.
 The appearance is delicate, translucent.
 This belies a complex power in the mouth.
 In 2017 block 593 in the Poletti Vineyard figured prominently.
 It features the Pommard clone looking like a dark rosé, but formidable in the mouth.
 The nose is forest floor, floral, and meaty.
 Tannins bathe the palate, but they are grippy, not harsh.
 There is enough structure for considerable ageing.
 Flavors explode.
 It is red fruit, "Lots of red fruit." says Frederic.
 Bring on the Peking Duck.

 Tolosa has flown under the radar for too long.
-Maybe literally, as you turn into the driveway via the main gate you can count the rivets on the lets landing at SBP, whose runway is virtually over the road.
+Maybe literally, as you turn into the driveway via the main gate you can count the rivets on the jets landing at SBP, whose runway is virtually over the road.
 It stands as a compelling example of SLO Coast pinot noir and chardonnay, and as a leader in earning first-tier status for sauvignon blanc in Edna Valley.
-Wines are best obtained direct from the winery web site and I recommend you try them, and visit if you travel to the beautiful San Luis Obispo region.
+Wines are best obtained direct from the winery website and I recommend you try them, and visit if you travel to the beautiful San Luis Obispo region.

 Tolosa provided the samples tasted in the research.
 My accommodation and flight costs were paid by the “SLO Coast Wine Collective”